 10. Only Use Secure Payment Methods: When you pay for something online, you should follow three security guidelines1.
 First, always pay on a page that is secured, as we just discussed.
 Second, pay by credit card as you may be able to recover your money from the credit card company if fraud occurs.
 Third, avoid direct money transfers, as it can be nearly impossible to get your money back if you are scammed or have issues with the product.

 11. Use Credit Card Protection Services: Many credit card companies will offer a unique credit card number that you can use for specific websites2.
 These card protection services ensure that if somebody gets hold of your credit card information from a transaction on those select websites, they can’t use it on any other sites, saving you from being scammed out of significant money.

-12. Regularly Check Bank Statements: Use your banking website or app to review the electronic statements for your credit and debit cards and checking accounts regularly instead of waiting for the physical bill to arrive (if you even still get a paper bill anymore).
+12. Regularly Check Bank Statements: Use your banking website or app to review the electronic statements for your credit and debit cards and check accounts regularly instead of waiting for the physical bill to arrive (if you even still get a paper bill anymore).
 This helps you control any fraudulent charges and take immediate action by calling your bank or card issuer1.